 FAQ

-3. How do you acknowledge without apologizing?
+3. How do you use empathy and acknowledgment statements?

 Demonstrate empathy by actively listening to the customer's situation and expressing genuine concern, assuring them that their needs are a priority, without resorting to a formal apology.